 Dr. Anna Schwan for Startup Guide Hamburg

-Anna Schwan has been working with Hamburg@work for the long haul: as an editor with the publishing house Gruner+Jahr, she worked on Hamburg@work's first website in 1999 while she was still a student.
-After working for the German foreign office in the US – and founding a company herself – she returned to support Hamburg@work in its shift from a new media network to Northern Germany’s leading digital cluster.
+Anna Schwan has been working with Hamburg@work for the long haul: As an editor with the publishing house Gruner+Jahr, she worked on Hamburg@work’s first website in 1999 while she was still a student.
+After working for the German Foreign Office in the U.S. – and founding a company herself – she returned to support Hamburg@work in its shift from a new media network to North Germany’s leading digital cluster.

-That's where Hamburg comes in.
-“There's a lot of old companies with money that will work with startups.
-That's what we help with – we make matches between the old economy and the new economy and give support in finding the right investors.”
+That’s where Hamburg comes in.
+“There are a lot of old companies with money that will work with start-ups.
+That’s what we help with – we make matches between the old economy and the new economy and give support in finding the right investors.”